temetvince/FNA-VSCode-Template/README.md

 - **Build Content:** Runs good old MGCB.exe on the Content.mgcb file
 - **Force Build Content:** Force builds the content (MGCB.exe -r)
 - **Open Pipeline Tool:** Opens the MonoGame Pipeline tool
+- **Process T4 Templates:** Processes any T4 templates found in the `T4Templates` folder.
+Note that the install script will attempt to install the t4 command line program which requires the `dotnet` command line program to be installed.
+The install command it will run is `dotnet tool install -g dotnet-t4`.

 ## License and Credits ##